happylinks/react-body-backgroundcolor/README.md

 ## Server Usage

-If you use it on server, call `BodyClassName.rewind()` **after rendering components to string** to retrieve the combined class name.
-You can then embed this className into HTML page template.
+If you use it on server, call `BodyBackgroundColor.rewind()` **after rendering components to string** to retrieve the color.
+You can then embed this color into HTML page template.

 Because this component keeps track of mounted instances, **you have to make sure to call `rewind` on server**, or you'll get a memory leak.